stark525/bash_history_timestamp/README.md

 If you have multiple users sudo'ing to root, it's helpful to add a timestamp to bash history.

 This simple cookbook adds timestamp logging to root's `~/.bashrc`.
-Note that this could also be modified and set to `~/.bash_profile`, but would fail Kitchen serverspec tests because when running the spec it does not actually create a login shell.  `man bash` for details.

 ## Usage
 You can configure the way the timestamp is formatted in the attributes file.
 Default format is `'%F %T '` which will format like 'YYYY-mm-dd hh:mm:ss '.

+## Attributes
+### Configure formatting of history output. `man histtimeformat` for more info.
+`['bash_history_timestamp']['flags'] = '%F %T '`

+### Full path to bash file, typically .bashrc or .bash_profile
+`default['bash_history_timestamp']['bash_file'] = '/root/.bashrc'`

 ## Testing
-You can add additional OS/boxes to .kitchen.yml and run `kitchen test`.
-I have only tested this on CentOS 6.5.
+There are kitchen tests associated with CentOS 6.5.

+I've manually tested and verified this cookbook with other Linux distros, but YMMV using `kitchen test`.

+Serverspec tests may fail because when running the spec it does not actually create a login shell.  `man bash` for details.